Dozens of My Friends Have Had Coronavirus—Here’s What They Want You to Know

 By January, Darren had grown laxer about precautions.
 When he started experiencing nausea, a low-grade fever, and brain fog he called his doctor.
 “My doctor said more and more people around Miami were getting COVID a second time, especially with all the mutations.
 I didn’t know that my antibodies were only temporary in the scheme of things, and I wish I understood that earlier because the second time feels much more intense than my first go of it.”
-Here’s what else you need to know about coronavirus reinfection.

 You’ve probably heard about the U.K. and South African coronavirus mutations, and there’s a reason they’re of particular concern.
 “While the vast majority of mutations have little import, a single mutation that makes the virus more dangerous can rapidly make this terrible pandemic even more deadly,” explains Richard Pan, MD, a California state senator, national expert on vaccination policy, and chair of the California Senate Committee on Health.
 “We have given the coronavirus over 22 million opportunities to mutate so far.
 We must increase efforts to reduce the further spread of the virus by enforcing universal mask wearing, halting non-essential gatherings of people living in different households, and isolating and quarantining all infected and exposed people to prevent to the emergence of more serious viral mutations.”